TF Logo TF Logo

 Notes: The owner of this site is not an investment advisor, financial planner, nor legal professional.
 Articles here are of an opinion and general nature, and they should not be relied upon for individual circumstances.

 Advertiser Disclosure: Travel Freely is an independent, advertising-supported web site.
-So that we can offer this amazing software to our free travelers, this site is part of an affiliate sales network and receives compensation for sending traffic to partner sites, such as CreditCards.com and CardRatings.com.
+This site is part of an affiliate sales network and may receive compensation for sending traffic to partner sites, such as CreditCards.com and CardRatings.com when a customer clicks on a link, when an application is approved, or when an account is opened.
 This compensation does not impact how or where products appear on this site.
 Travel Freely has not reviewed all available credit card offers on this site.

 Editorial Note: Opinions expressed here are author's alone, not those of any bank, credit card issuer, hotel, airline, or other entity.
 This content has not been reviewed, approved or otherwise endorsed by any of the entities included within the post.